zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-root-script-execution/install-db19c-auto-root-script-execution.md

     ```

-3. Using SQL\*Plus, connect to the `root` container of your database.
+3. Using SQL\*Plus, connect to the `root` container of your database as the `SYS` user.
 SQL\*Plus is an interactive and batch query tool that is installed with every Oracle Database installation.

     ```
     $ <copy>sqlplus / as sysdba</copy>